-The Career Academy Incentive Fund was created through the reauthorization of the Secure an Advanced Vision for Education (SAVE) fund in 2019.
-It provides targeted grants to support partnerships between school districts and community colleges that expand access to career academy programs, with a focus on programming delivered through regional centers.
-Annually, the Iowa Department of Education will award grants of up to $1 million for projects that best meet the criteria specified in statute (the number of grants issued will be based on the amount of available funds and types of applications received).
+The Career Academy Incentive Fund provides targeted grants to support partnerships between school districts and community colleges that expand access to career academy programs, with a focus on programming delivered through regional centers.
+Annually, the Iowa Department of Education awards grants of up to $1 million for projects that best meet the criteria specified in statute.
+The number of grants issued are based on the amount of available funds and types of applications received.

 To be eligible, applications must include one school district and one community college.
 Proposals for new career academies delivered collaboratively between multiple school districts and a community college through a regional center will receive priority consideration.

 Regional Center and Career Academy Comparison - Provides a brief, high-level overview of a regional center in comparison to a career academy program.
 These two terms are interrelated, but not similar concepts and this document draws out the distinctions between the two.

 According to the Iowa statute, career academies are career-oriented programs of study that link secondary career and technical education to a postsecondary education program.
 The career academy concept has three key elements:

 - Concurrent enrollment coursework where students earn both high school and college credit upon successful completion of community college coursework.

 - A sequence of coursework with a career theme which provides an appropriate foundation for entrance into the postsecondary program.

 - Strong partnerships between employers, school districts, higher education institutions and the community.

 A regional center is a facility for the delivery of career and technical education programming.
 Regional centers must:

 - Provide access to at least four career academy programs.